andreypopp/K.jl/K.jl/test/basics.md

     6

-Partial application is also possible with dyadic verbs if the supplied argument is on the right side:
+Partial application is also possible with dyadic verbs if the supplied argument is on the left side:

     julia> k"(1+)2"
     3

-There's a special verb `:x` which interrupt execution flow and returns `x` as value of an expression being evaluated.
+There's a special monadic verb `:x` which interrupt execution flow and returns `x` as value of an expression being evaluated.
 This works at top level:

     julia> k":1"
     1